gbmhunter/MUnitTest/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v1.3.1.0  2014-09-05 Fixed the bug where macros where missing 'MbeddedNinja' namespace scope from function calls and classes, closes #10. v1.3.0.0  2014-09-05 Fixed bug where unit test engine reports the incorrect first test name for the second test when there are two tests, closes #6.
+v1.4.0.0  2014-09-10 TestRegister::RunAllTests() now returns 0 if successful, else 1, closes #9.
+Renamed module from 'MUnitTestCpp' to 'MUnitTest', updated README and Makefile accordingly. v1.3.1.0  2014-09-05 Fixed the bug where macros where missing 'MbeddedNinja' namespace scope from function calls and classes, closes #10. v1.3.0.0  2014-09-05 Fixed bug where unit test engine reports the incorrect first test name for the second test when there are two tests, closes #6.
 At completion of unit tests, the number the passed and failed is printed to user, closes #5.
 Added basic example to README, closes #7. v1.2.1.0  2014-09-04 Got rid of unneccessary MStringCpp dependency in Makefile.